remoun/python-protobuf/README.txt

 This directory contains the Python Protocol Buffers runtime library.

+This Python package adapts the normal protobuf directory structure to match the one distutils expects, keeping files that would normally be generated (and cleaned) by the build process.

 Normally, this directory comes as part of the protobuf package, available
 from: